AmentumServices/Collector-Atlassian-Confluence-IB/README.md

 In this case, it collects the source code repositories and the associated container images via skopeo for:

-- dso.mil IronBank Sonatype Nexus Hardened container images
+- dso.mil IronBank Atlassian Confluence Hardened container images